LARIC-jw/HALF/README.md

 > Please ignore earlier versions for now.

 > df_Hydrocron.zip
-A zipped CSV file containing LakeSP time series for tested lakes, retrieved from the Hydrocron API
+A zipped CSV file containing LakeSP time series for about 1000 tested lakes, retrieved from the Hydrocron API

 > gauge_data.zip
 A zipped file containing gauge data for validating the LakeSP filter

+> LakeSP-filter-result-07-13-2025.pptx
+Slides showing intermediate discussions and results from the development of the LakeSP filter.

 > Filter-Hydrocron-LakeSP-LOWESS-v_multipass-generic.py
 Script to implement the customized LakeSP filter.
 This script represents an earlier version of Customized-LakeSP-filter-v5-06302025.py, with inclusion of Melanie's method to remove multi-pass inconsistency.

-Noted by: Jida Wang, 06/30/2025
+Noted by: Jida Wang, 07/13/2025